discordeno/discordeno/website/docs/examples/reactionroles.md

 await bot.rest.upsertGuildApplicationCommands(guildId, [...commands.values()])
 ```

-Go ahead and start your bot, you will see the command is available on your server by typing `/roles reactions create`.
-If you try and execute the command it will fail since we have not added the handling of this command yet.
+Go ahead and start your bot.
+You should see the command is available on your server by typing `/roles reactions create`.
+If you try and execute the command, it will fail since we have not write any code handling the command

 ## Command Execution Handling

-We now need to handle the data that Discord will send us when a user types the command, to do this we can add an event listener on the `interactionCreate` event.
+We now need to handle the data that Discord send us when a user types the command.
+To do this, we can add an event listener on the `interactionCreate` event.

-Let's make 2 files first. `src/events/index.ts` and `src/events/interactionCreate.ts`.
-Let's go to the `src/events/interactionCreate.ts` file first.

-We will add a new event to handle the data, in here we need to check that the interaction type is a command, this is necessary because interactions can vary, they can be commands, they can be modals, they can be buttons, they can be commands ran from right-clicking on an user's profile (context menus) and so on.
-We also need to verify that there is a data object with this interaction or else we won't able to get the name of the command the user wants to run.
+Create the `src/events/interactionCreate.ts` file so that we can add a new event to handle the data.
+In here we need to check that the interaction type is a command.
+This is necessary because interactions can be commands, modals, buttons, commands ran from right-clicking on a user's profile (context menus), and so on.
+We also need to verify that this interaction has a data object or we won't able to get the name of the command the user wants to run.

-In the end we need to parse all the options Discord has provided us, in the `/roles reactions create` example we defined a few options, we now need to get them from the interaction object, this can be accomplished by using the `commandOptionsParser` helper Discord provides, this is because parsing the interaction data options can be prone to errors so discordeno provides you a helper function to do it.
+We need to parse all the options Discord has provided us.
+In the `/roles reactions create` example, we defined a few options, and now we need to get them from the interaction object.
+This can be accomplished by using the `commandOptionsParser` helper that Discordeno provides.

 ```ts
 import commands from '../commands/index.js'